BertoGz/face-recognition-brain/README.md

 This is the repo for the Front-end.
 It was created using ReactJs and NativeBase.
-I hope this project can demonstrate my understanding of React and its patterns/fundamentals like hooks and state + project organization and skillset with javascript, It has a login form where a user can register/sign-up and a second route where the user can begin using the image recognition api.
+I hope this project can demonstrate my understanding of React, its patterns and fundamentals + hooks, state, project organization and skillset with javascript, It has a login form where a user can register/sign-up and a second route where the user can begin using the image recognition api.